 All pupils have timetabled Wellbeing lessons, which incorporate PSHE and RSE, as well as a structured programme of talks and workshops.
-All pupils begin to engage with thoughts about careers and Higher Education options through 1:1 meetings with the Head of Careers and Employability in the Fifth Form.
+All pupils begin to focus on their post-16 options and their wider futures, including careers and Higher Education.
+These discussions are facilitated by the Careers Adviser and also through 1:1 meetings with the Head of Careers in the Fifth Form.
+All pupils are encouraged to seek work experience in the summer that follows their GCSE examinations.